 * ratio into which a corresponding point divides a corresponding line

-The sketch below demonstrates that a specific conic is an affine invariant.
-The blue conic on the left has been mapped with a general affine transformation to the green conic as its image.
+The dynamic Cinderella sketch above demonstrates that a specific conic is an affine invariant - the blue conic on the left has been mapped with a general affine transformation to the green conic as its image.
 Drag any of the points to check for different conics that the affine image of a specific conic remains that conic.
-For example, the affine image of an ellipse always remains an ellipse, etc.
+For example, the affine image of an ellipse always remains an ellipse, while that of a hyperbola or a parabola respectively remain hyperbola or parabola.

 Can you explain why (prove) the result is true?
-If stuck, have a look at my paper at The affine invariance and line symmetries of the conics of lees my artikel in Afrikaans by Die affiene invariansie and lyn symmetriee van die kegelsnedes
+If stuck, have a look at my 1993 paper in the Australian Senior Mathematics Journal at The affine invariance and line symmetries of the conics.
+Of lees my 1992 artikel in Afrikaans in Pythagoras by Die affiene invariansie and lyn symmetriee van die kegelsnedes

 Created with Cinderella